Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingMechatronics/Chapter-10-Programming-and-building/Section-03-Integrating-sensors-and-actuators/index.md

 ## Why it matters

-!!! builds-on "Builds on"
-    This section builds on [10.2 Implementing closed loop control](../Section-02-Implementing-closed-loop-control/index.md).

 Building mechatronic systems device by device leads to tangled, hard-to-debug code.
 Each sensor and actuator has different connection methods, data formats, and timing requirements.
 Without proper abstractions, your control logic becomes mixed with device-specific details, making it difficult to test, maintain, or upgrade components.